horuslabsio/Starknet-Scaffold/docs/src/chapter_3/subchapter_3.md

 Each transaction item shows the following:

 - Transaction status: represented by icons.
-The status of a transaction can be one of the following: completed, pending, or failed.
+The status of a transaction can be one of the following: `completed`, `pending`, or `failed`.
 - User address
 - Transaction time and date
-- "See transaction": redirects the user to view the transaction on the Starkscan block explorer.
+- "See transaction": redirects the user to view the transaction on a block explorer.

 ## Import